 |Media Center 3D Printing|

-The Media Center contains a 3D Lab with (currently) FlashForge Dreamer printers.
+The Media Center contains a 3D Print Lab with FlashForge Dreamer printers.
 They are available to anyone that has a Thing that they want to have 3D printed.
 Things may be printed with ABS plastic or PLA.
 A variety of colors are available.

 ABS: Best used for making durable parts that need to withstand higher temperatures.
 In comparison to PLA, ABS plastic is less ‘brittle.’
 It can also be post-processed with acetone to provide a smoother finish.
 Lego blocks are made of ABS plastic.

 PLA: PLA is useful in a broad range of printing applications.
 PLA plastic is also one of the more eco-friendly 3D printer materials available; it is made from annually renewable resources (sugar, corn-starch) and requires less energy to process compared traditional (petroleum-based) plastics.
 Outside of 3D printing, PLA plastic is often used in food containers, such as candy wrappers, and biodegradable medical implants, such as sutures.